vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 34 EI XXXIII, 157 ll.
 1–2:

-vikramopanatasāmantac¯ud. āmaṇiprabhāprasekāmbubhir dhautapādayugalo ripuvilāsi nīsīmantoddharaṇahetur vasuvasudhāgopradah. paramabhāgavato mātāpitr.pādānu dhyātah. śrīmahājayarājah..
+vikramopanatasāmantacūd. āmaṇiprabhāprasekāmbubhir dhautapādayugalo ripuvilāsi nīsīmantoddharaṇahetur vasuvasudhāgopradah. paramabhāgavato mātāpitr.pādānu dhyātah. śrīmahājayarājah..
 35 Stadtner 1980, 47.
 Krishna Deva in EITA II.1, 225: ‘Of two early pillars in the Rāmacandra Temple, one is Rucaka, the other octagonal with a circular fluted laśuna and crowning members.
 Similar pillars are known from Turturiā.
 These Mahāk¯osala art forms, which reveal the diffused impact of Vākāt.aka prototypes, can be dated c. ad 525–550.’
 For photographs of the pillars in the Rāmacandra Temple see EITA II.1. nos.
 439–443; for those in Turturiya see ASI XIII (1882), Plate no. XVII.
 For another pillar, found at the entrance of the temple at Turturiya, see below, Plate 17.
 Krishna Deva’s description of the Rucaka pillar to the effect that ‘the lower two-fifths [. . . ] is plain; the upper three-fifths is carved in three zones’ is probably based on the photo graph II.D 2.
 No. 443, since actually the lower two-fifths consists of two panels in low relief (below, Plate 16).
 Other (?) pillars of this temple are reported by Cunningham to have been brought here ‘about 250 years ago (some say 400) by Govind Sˆah, Kamˆasdˆar of Raypur’ from the Laks.maṇa Temple in Sirpur ‘in boats’ (ASI XVII, 28).
 See also Viennot 1958, 138–140; Dikshit 1960, 31 f.